digitalocean_kubernetes_cluster

 • auto_upgrade - (Optional) A boolean value indicating whether the cluster will be automatically upgraded to new patch releases during its maintenance window.

 • surge_upgrade - (Optional) Enable/disable surge upgrades for a cluster.
-Default: false
+Default: true

 • ha - (Optional) Enable/disable the high availability control plane for a cluster.
 Once enabled for a cluster, high availability cannot be disabled.
 Default: false